nextapps-de/mikado/README.md

 </script>
 ```

-After creation you need mount to a DOM element initially as a destination root and render the template with data:
+After creation you need mount to a DOM element initially as a destination root and render the template with populated data:
 ```js
 view.mount(document.body);
 view.render(data);